eli32-vlc/simple-piracy-guide/docs/index.md

 - Many more (Google it)

 #### Here are my recommendations (not sponsored)
-- Mullvad 🌟
+- Mullvad
 - ProtonVPN 🌟
 - Windscribe

-> I'm using Mullvad right now, and it's really good.
-Mullvad allows cryptocurrency, which is better for protecting your privacy.
+- AirVPN 🌟

 ---
 ## Choosing a Torrent Client (Torrent)